Campus Safety and Security

 - This includes marking textbooks, laptops, and calculators with your name or some other traceable identification.

 - Do not bring any kind of firearms, dangerous weapons, explosives, or lethal materials onto Pacific Oaks property.
-Unauthorized use, possession, or storage of these or other potentially dangerous items on Pacific Oaks premises or at Pacific Oaks activities, whether or not a federal or local license to possess the same has been issued, is strictly prohibited and subject to discipline and/or criminal prosecution.
+Unauthorized use, possession, or storage of these or other potentially dangerous items on Pacific Oaks premises or at Pacific Oaks activities, whether a federal or local license to possess the same has been issued, is strictly prohibited and subject to discipline and/or criminal prosecution.

 - If anything makes you feel unsafe or threatened, dial 9-1-1.